-You have to be in the right place at the right time, and handle the opportunities.
+You have to be in the right place at the right time and handle the opportunities.
 It is a fascinating business.
-I was lucky, I got right in at the tail end of what I consider the great glamorous years of Hollywood, and I met some of those bigger than life stars, like John Wayne, Robert Mitchum, Bette Davis, Rita Hayworth, Lee Marvin, Jack Lemmon, Maurice Chevalier, Joan Crawford… They were a whole different breed: a Hollywood star was a different thing in those days compared to a Hollywood star today, and I’m sure that a young person will say, ‘Ah well, he’s from the old school.’
-But that’s not entirely true: I appreciate the tremendous talent that those young people have today, it’s incredible how talented some of them are.
-But the difference though is that extra charisma – or whatever it was – that when you heard or saw Clark Gable or Humphrey Bogart, there was no mistake: you immediately knew them.
+I was lucky, I got right in at the tail end of what I consider the great glamorous years of Hollywood, and I met some of those bigger than life stars, like John Wayne, Robert Mitchum, Bette Davis, Rita Hayworth, Lee Marvin, Jack Lemmon, Maurice Chevalier, Joan Crawford… They were a whole different breed: a Hollywood star was a different thing in those days than a Hollywood star today, and I’m sure that a young person will say, ‘Ah well, he’s from the old school.’
+But that’s not entirely true.
+I appreciate the tremendous talent that those young people have today; it’s incredible how talented some of them are.
+But the difference, though, is that extra charisma—or whatever it was—that when you heard or saw Clark Gable or Humphrey Bogart, there was no mistake: you immediately knew them.
 Today, some of those new actors, if I saw them on the street, I wouldn’t know who they are, although they are terrific actors.
-There’s that difference between that extra kind of charisma – a different speech, a different walk, something different that made them bigger than life.
-Today, more than anything, people are looking for the everyday man, they’re not looking for the most handsome or the most charismatic.
+There’s that difference between that extra kind of charisma—a different speech, a different walk, something different that made them bigger than life.
+Today, more than anything, people are looking for the everyday man; they’re not looking for the most handsome or the most charismatic.
 There is absolutely nothing wrong with that, but I miss that extra something special that you could find in people like Cary Grant.

 You’re still in great shape.
 What’s your secret?

-I swim a lot, play golf, and I try to exercise at home as much as I can, I have a few exercise machines.
-Lately my back has been bothering me tremendously and my knees, from doing all of these stunts I did – I should have a knee replacement, but I’m fighting it – they prevent me from being as active as I would like to be.
+I swim a lot, play golf, and try to exercise at home as much as I can, I have a few exercise machines.
+Lately, my back has been bothering me tremendously, and my knees, from doing all of these stunts I did—I should have a knee replacement, but I’m fighting it—they prevent me from being as active as I would like to be.
 As a result, I put on a little weight, so now I go back to the swimming pool more.
 At this stage in life, I try to be careful with what I eat and do.
 There’s an old saying, ‘If I knew I’d live this long, I’d have better taken care of my body.’